 In 1722, our farmyard was documented for the first time – it had still been a tavern back then.
 The building was constructed by the “Bräu zu Schönram” (brew of Schönram).
 Up until 1968 it served as an inn with dairy farming as a sideline.

 The paternal origin of family Wimmer lies in Sankt Georgen, Bavaria.
-The “Haumer” farmyard is operated by the family branch there since the 14th century.
+The “Haumer” farmyard there is operated by the family branch since the 14th century.

 Breeding of warmblooded horses began in 1978 with a trakehner mare.
 Shortly after, Willi Wimmer (✝ 2016) acquired the property in Wolkersdorf near Waginger See, Bavaria.
 A complete alteration and renovation of the whole establishment followed; the cowshed was reconstructed as horse stable.
 The pigsty and calves stable were completly demolished and a 14x24m riding hall was built instead.
 An 20x40m outside riding place was constructed as well.